nasa/cumulus/docs/features/granule_uniquification.md

 ### **Uniquification Methodology**

 Optimally, adding a `uniqueGranuleId` and populating a relevant `producerGranuleId` in incoming granules should be done prior to ingest into Cumulus.
-Cumulus maintained workflow tasks have been updated to handle incoming messages with `producerGranuleId` and `graunleId` appropriately.
+Cumulus maintained workflow tasks have been updated to handle incoming messages with `producerGranuleId` and `granuleId` appropriately.

 If that's not possible due to filename based discovery ingest, or provider process restrictions, the updated task components allow an in-workflow approach to making granuleIds unique.